 What Being a Great Caregiver Means

 Caregivers are all around us.
 But that doesn’t mean they are all great caregivers.
-When it comes down to what separates the caregivers from the great caregivers there are some marked traits and work habits that stand out.
-Those who have experienced a great caregiver could make a list of what makes them great and sets them apart from the crowd.
+What separates the great caregivers from the rest is their marked traits and work habits that stand out.

 Here are some of the traits that make someone a great caregiver:

-- Empathy and compassion.
-Working with people in a home care setting, it is essential that a caregiver feel the desire to want to help.
-By showing both empathy and compassion caregivers will let the person they are caring for know that they care about the person and want to do what they can to help them.
+It is essential that a caregiver feel the desire to want to help.
+By showing both empathy and compassion, caregivers will let the person know that they care about them and want to do what they can to help.

-- Flexible.
-As with most things in life, home care needs may change and unexpected events can happen.
+As with most things in life, needs may change and unexpected events can happen.
 A good caregiver will be prepared to go with the flow, being flexible, so that they continue to provide good home care, even if a rigid schedule isn’t being followed.